karluqs/copy-to-markdown/README.md

 ## Features

-The extension allows you to copy selected text on a page as Markdown with support for features including the following
+The extension allows you to copy selected text on a page and convert it to Markdown with support for features including the following

-- Ability to copy links, images, and selected text as Markdown.
+- Ability to copy links, images, and selected text, converting to Markdown.
 - Linked images, will have options to individually select link or images.
 - Formatted text such as _italic_, **bold**, ~~strike-through~~, and `inline code`.
-- Unordered and ordered lists, with [task lists](https://github.github.com/gfm/#task-list-items-extension-) support.
+- Unordered and ordered lists
-- Tables, with respect to [GFM](https://github.github.com/gfm/#tables-extension-).
-- Fenced code blocks, with language detection using [info strings](https://github.github.com/gfm/#example-112).

 ### Known Issues